klcollier/IT-Projects---Videos-and-Screenshots/README.md

 # Microsoft Azure

-## Azure Services
+## Azure Environment

+- Resource Groups
 - Virtual Machines
-- Azure App Service
-- Azure Functions
+- Functions of the Environment
-- Azure Kubernetes Service (AKS)
-- Azure SQL Database
+- A

 ## Azure Management